Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 FRC2U865  0.0010           uncertainty on the median(CAL/SCI2) flux ratio near 865 nm; on Red CCD
 ========  ===============  =========

 The keywords above related to the signal-to-noise ratio in L1 spectra all start with SNR.
 These SNR measurements were made using modules/Utils/analyze_l1.py.
-The image below (click to enlarge) shows the wavelengths at which SNR is measured.
+The image below (click to enlarge) shows the spectral orders and wavelengths at which SNR is measured.

+Keywords related to orderlet flux ratios are computed in 500-pixel regions in the centers the same spectral orders as are used for the SNR calculations.

 .. image:: KPF_L1_SNR.png
    :alt: L1 Spectrum show wavelengths where SNR is measured